josiasdeveloper/software-engineering/DESIGN_PATTERNS_ANALYSIS.md

 **microsoft/phi-2**
 *Based on the code snippet you shared, it seems like the Agent class uses the injected dependencies rather than directly instantiating them within its own methods.
 This technique, known as Dependency Injection, allows for loose coupling between objects and promotes modularity.
 By injecting dependencies into the object being constructed, the client does not need to know how these dependencies are created or managed internally.
 Instead, they can focus solely on using the dependencies through their interface.
 This approach provides flexibility, maintainability, and reusability, especially when working with external services or libraries.
 It also simplifies development and testing processes since changes made in one component do not affect others unnecessarily.
 Overall, Dependency Injection is a powerful design pattern that enables effective communication and coordination among different parts of a complex system.*

+**Qwen/Qwen2.5-Coder-32B-Instruct**

+The Agent uses its injected dependencies without knowing their concrete implementations because all dependencies follow abstract interfaces defined in the application itself.
+When the Agent calls `self.user_resolver.resolve_user()` or `self.tool_registry.get_schemas()`, it simply invokes methods defined by the interfaces (UserResolver, ToolRegistry) without worrying about how those methods are concretely implemented.

+This works because DI provides concrete implementations of the interfaces when the Agent is created.
+For example, a `DatabaseUserResolver` or `MemoryUserResolver` can be injected, but the Agent doesn't need to know which one was used – it simply calls the expected methods.
+This abstraction allows different implementations to be easily swapped (e.g., using a different resolver for production vs. testing) while keeping the Agent code intact, promoting low coupling and greater testability.
 ---

 ### STRATEGY 2: Identificação via Tool Constructor